RusinovAnton/react-exercise/README.md

 - User should be able to sort by columns: `Name`, `Gender`, `Age`, `Registered`
 - User should be able to search items by any field with search input.
 - User should see count of items that are currently visible in table
+- Table should have nice looking design

 ### Advanced:

-- User should be able to sort by several sortable columns at once
 - Table rendering should be optimized - don't render whole data array
-- Table should have nice looking design
 - Search and Sorting state should be stored in URL so it is shareable

 ## How to use boilerplate